 The Commission for Weather, Climate, Water and Related Environmental Services and Applications decides:

-To request the Standing Committee on Marine Meteorological and Oceanographic Services (SC-MMO) to arrange for the preparation of guidance material to Marine Emergency Response (MER), including meteorological and oceanographic guidance for both environmental emergencies and Search and Rescue operations, as outlined in the annex to this draft Decision, -
+To request the Standing Committee on Marine Meteorological and Oceanographic Services (SC-MMO) to arrange for the preparation of guidance material to Marine Emergency Response (MER), including meteorological and oceanographic guidance for both environmental emergencies and Search and Rescue operations, as outlined in the annex to this draft Decision, and bearing in mind the advice regarding services in support of SAR which are included in WMO-No. 558;

 To invite the Commission for Observation, Infrastructure and Information Systems (INFCOM) to support the preparation of the guidance material, taking into account its leadership and experience in nuclear and non-nuclear atmospheric environmental emergency responses;

-To request the WMO Secretariat to provide assistance for the preparation of theguidance material and advice in consultation with the Chair of SERCOM Standing Committee on Marine Meteorological and Oceanographic Services, chairs of the relevant INFCOM Standing Committees, and other bodies and organizations, including International Maritime Organization (IMO), the International Atomic Energy Agency (IAEA) and others, as appropriate.
+To request the WMO Secretariat to provide assistance for the preparation of guidance material and advice on marine emergency response good practices in consultation with the Chair of SERCOM Standing Committee on Marine Meteorological and Oceanographic Services, chairs of the relevant INFCOM Standing Committees, and other bodies and organizations, including the International Maritime Organization (IMO), the International Atomic Energy Agency (IAEA) and others, as appropriate.

 See the annex to the present decision and SERCOM-2/INF.
 5.8(1) for more information.

 _______